 - Open the correct patient chart and select the correct outpatient encounter as described above.

-- Note that an attempt to open the outpatient encounter will cause a query to appear if the encounter is already closed (if the encounter was not closed, the encounter provider can proceed immediately to the SCN and enter a professional billing charge).
+- Note that an attempt to open the outpatient encounter will cause a query to appear if the encounter is already closed (if the encounter was not closed, the encounter provider can proceed immediately to the SCC activity and enter a professional billing charge).

 - In order to add a service charge to a past closed encounter, it is necessary to open the outpatient encounter for "addendum".

-- Once the encounter is opened for addending, go to the "Wrap Up" chart tab and work with the "Service Code" activity to record the appropriate professional billing charge.
+- Once the encounter is opened for addending, go to the "Wrap Up" chart tab and work with the SCC activity to record the appropriate professional billing charge.

 - Remember to close ("sign") the encounter when finished.